alanpapalia/alans-reading-list/README.md

 - [ ] Program or Be Programmed
 - [ ] The Alignment Problem
 - [ ] Exhalation by Ted Chiang

+## Read and Reviewed

+- [x] The Hidden Life of Trees by Peter Wohlleben 🧠 🐟